Rhizodus

-Rhizodus (root tooth) is an extinct genus of basal, finned tetrapodomorphs (the group of sarcopterygians that contains modern tetrapods and their extinct relatives).
+Rhizodus ("root tooth") is an extinct genus of basal, finned tetrapodomorphs (the group of sarcopterygians that contains modern tetrapods and their extinct relatives).
 It belonged to Rhizodontida, one of the earliest-diverging tetrapodomorph clades.
 Two valid species have been described, both of which lived during the Early Carboniferous epoch.
 The type species R. hibberti is known from the Viséan stage of the United Kingdom, whereas the species R. serpukhovensis is from the Serpukhovian of Russia.
 Some fossils referred to the genus Rhizodus have also been found in North America.

+History

+A partial lower jaw attributed to a rhizodontiform, PIN no. 2878/581, was discovered in 2000 in the Zaborie quarry of Serpukhovsky District, Russia.
+The specimen consists of the middle part of the lower jaw, which includes the two coronoid fangs as well as marginal teeth.
+In 2022, it was formally described as the holotype of the new species R. serpukhovensis.
+Dating from the Serpukhovian, it was as of 2022 the youngest known specimen of Rhizodus, and the first known from Russia.

+No near-complete adult skeleton of Rhizodus has been found, and the known material is limited to isolated fragments.
+Given explanations include taphonomic bias due to large body size, but also weak endochondral ossification in rhizodontids, and a lack of strong cranial sutures between skull bones.

 Description

 The most notable characteristics of Rhizodus, compared to other giant rhizodonts such as Barameda, were the two 22 cm fangs located near the front of its jaws, followed by other teeth scaling downwards in size.
 Rhizodus was a giant apex predator that resided in freshwater lakes, river systems and large swamps, with R. hibberti measuring 5.14–5.63 m long and weighing 1–1.5 MT.
 It fed on small to medium-sized amphibians, using its teeth to kill prey and rip it into digestible sizes, rather than swallowing prey whole like other, smaller-toothed sarcopterygians.

 Fossil skin imprints show that Rhizodus had large, plate-like scales, similar to those found on modern day arapaima.

+In Rhizodus, the pelvic fins consisted of a femur articulating with three radial bones.
+This is unlike modern sarcopterygians and other known fossils, where the femur articulates with two bones, the tibia and fibula, which is believed to be the basal condition.
+The femur and the three radial bones in Rhizodus are thought to originate respectively from the stylopod and zeugopod, although without homology between the individual radials in Rhizodus and those in other tetrapods.
+The pectoral fins comprised a humerus articulating with a radius and ulna, making them closer to the tetrapod condition.